IBM/openapi-validator/README.md

 #### Rules

 Each category contains a group of rules.
 The spec that each rule applies to is marked in the third column.
 For the actual configuration structure, see the [default values](#default-values).
+You can use the `-v` option of the CLI validator to display the rule for each reported result.
 The supported rules are described below:

 ##### operations